tranquilinho/ps-scripts/README.md

 Issues and troubleshooting
 ==========================

-Currently, ps-scripts is tested only in Debian.
+Currently, ps-scripts is tested only in Debian/Ubuntu.
 Some minor issues might happen in other Linux flavours.

-Since all the scripts are bash, you can dig into the details of any step invoking them with bash -x
+Since all the scripts are bash, you can dig into the details of any step using `bash -x`

 Feel free to contact me regarding suggestions, requests or any issue you find.

 Author
 ======

-Copyright 2014-2016 by Jesus Cuenca-Alba (jesus.cuenca@gmail.com).
+Copyright 2014-2017 by Jesus Cuenca-Alba (jesus.cuenca@gmail.com).
 Biocomputing Unit - CNB/CSIC.